 The Mercane WideWheel was one of the most interesting electric scooters around when it was first announced on IndieGoGo at the start of 2018.
 Its chunky airless tires, front and rear suspension and all round great specs really made it stand out.
 Well we’ve finally managed to get our hands on one thanks to FluidFreeRide who provided a model for this review.
+They are also the company behind the Mosquito and Horizon e-scooters.
 We’ve given it a proper test and will go through everything that we love (and a few things we don’t) about the Mercane WideWheel.

 All thoughts and opinions are my own and are not influenced by the related company in any way.

 The Mercane WideWheel has certainly lived up to our expectations.
 It’s one of the most fun alternative transportation experiences we’ve ever had.
 The specs convert very well into the real world and the top speed of around 20 mph is definitely doable.
 The max range of 15 miles is also very achievable.
 But what really stands out with the WideWheel is just how fun it is.
 The wide wheels and suspension give a fantastically smooth and stable ride, the brake works incredibly well and the power (even from the single motor version) is more than enough to get the blood pumping.
 It does have a couple of downsides but for less than $1,000 we really can’t complain.